adamay909/logicTools/proofChecker/assets/markdown/README.md

 ### The Editor

+The editor is very primitive with limited functionality.
+You can move around with the arrow keys, home and end for moving to the start or end of line, and delete and backspace should work more or less normally.
+But no more advanced navigation around the input area and no copying and pasting and the like.
+Given the intended use, it should be enough (it works for me...).

-The editor is designed to give a WYSIWYG kind of experience: you can type the lines of a derivation given above as is with the help of a few key bindings.
-Check the help on how to do that.
+The editor is designed to give a WYSIWYG kind of experience so that what you see on screen is pretty close to what you see in my course material.
+Some custom key bindings are needed for that.
+Check the help on how to input symbols.

 ### Installation